 - How to catch Meltan in Pokémon Go and Pokémon: Let’s Go!

 Let’s Go removes both random battles and fights with wild Pokémon.
 In its place is a catching minigame in which you toss Pokéball at a wild Pokémon.
 A ring appears around each Pokémon to note where to throw the ball.
 A second ring progressively shrinks on loop.
 Your goal is to land your Pokéball in the ring when it’s just big enough for a Pokéball to fit inside it.
 The better the timing, the higher the likelihood is that you’ll secure the wild Pokémon.
 You’ll know you had a good throw based on text on the screen that reads Nice, Great, or Excellent.

 The other thing you have to watch out for is the shrinking ring’s color, which can either be green, yellow, orange, or red.
 Green means the Pokémon should be easy to catch, while red is on the other side of the scale.
 The color can change by feeding berries to the Pokémon to calm it down or by switching to a different Pokéball.

 There’s not much to the actual catching sequence, otherwise.
 Just make sure you work quickly and keep lobbing those Pokéballs before it flees.
 If you’re having trouble with the motion controls in docked mode, handheld mode largely removes motion controls.
 However, it’s easier to make accurate throws in handheld mode, in our experience.

 How to earn more XP

 Since random battles are gone, catching is the main source of XP.
 In fact, you can get far more XP catching than battling if you’re persistent.
-Since catching Pokémon usually takes no more than a minute, we recommend catching any and all Pokémon you see.
+Since catching Pokémon usually takes no more than a minute, we recommend catching any Pokémon you see.
 You get more XP for quality catches (excellent rating), but you can stack the deck with a couple of tricks.

 Catch the same species repeatedly